influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

     parent: Plugins
 ---

-This example walks through the

-The HTTP input plugin collects metrics from one or more HTTP(S) URL endpoints.
-The endpoint should have metrics formatted in one of the supported input data formats.
+This example walks through using the Telegraf HTTP input plugin to collect live metrics on Citi Bike stations in New York City.
+Live station data is available in JSON format from [NYC OpenData](https://data.cityofnewyork.us/NYC-BigApps/Citi-Bike-Live-Station-Feed-JSON-/p94q-8hxh).

 For the following example to work, you must have already configured the [`influxdb` output plugin](telegraf/v1.13/plugins/plugin-list/#influxdb).
+This plugin is what allows Telegraf to write the metrics to your InfluxDB.

 ## Step 1: Configure the HTTP Input plugin in your Telegraf configuration file

-To retrieve data from an HTTP url endpoint, enable the `inputs.http` input plugin in your Telegraf configuration file.
+To retrieve data from an the Citi Bike URL endpoint, enable the `inputs.http` input plugin in your Telegraf configuration file.

 Specify the following options:

 ### `urls`
 One or more URLs from which you wanted to read metrics from.

-### `method`
-Action to perform for a given HTTP resource.
-Requests using the default configuration `method = “GET”` value will perform the action to retrieve data from your HTTP endpoint.
+In this case, we'll use `https://feeds.citibikenyc.com/stations/stations.json`.

 ### `data_format`
 The format of the data in the HTTP endpoints that Telegraf will ingest.

-Each data format has its own unique set of configuration options that you'll need to add.
-For details on each type of data format and the related options to configure, see [Telegraf input data formats](telegraf/v1.13/data_formats/input/).
+For this example, the format is JSON.

-## Step 2: Add Jparser information to your Telegraf configuration
+## Step 2: Add parser information to your Telegraf configuration

-Based on your data format type, use one of the following parsers.
+Because we're using JSON data, we need to specify the following JSON-specific options.

 ### JSON

-#### `strict`
-When set to true, all objects in the JSON array must be valid.

 #### `json_query`
-To parse only a specific portion of JSON, you need to specify the `json_query`, otherwise the whole document will be parsed.
-The `json_query` is a [GJSON](https://github.com/tidwall/gjson) path that can be used to limit the portion of the overall JSON document that should be parsed.
+To parse only the relevant portion of JSON data, you need to set the `json_query` option with a [GJSON](https://github.com/tidwall/gjson) path.
 The result of the query should contain a JSON object or an array of objects.
-Refer to the [GJSON path syntax](https://github.com/tidwall/gjson#path-syntax) for details and examples or test out your query on the GJSON playground.
+In this case, we don't want to parse the JSON query's `executionTime` at the beginning of the data, so we'll limit this to include only the data in the `stationBeanList` array.

 #### `tag_keys`
 List of one or more JSON keys that should be added as tags.
+For this example, we'll use the tag keys `id`, `stationName`, `city`, and `postalCode`.

 #### `json_string_fields`
-List of one or more string keys in your JSON file that need to be configured as string type fields.

-#### `json_name_key`
-A key in your JSON file to be used as the measurement name.
+List the keys of fields that are in string format so that they can be parsed as strings.
+Here, the string fields are `statusValue`, `stAddress1`, `stAddress2`, `location`, and `landMark`.

 #### `json_time_key`
 Key from the JSON file that creates the timestamp metric.
-If you don't specify a key, the time that the data is read becomes the timestamp.
+In this case, we want to use the time that station data was last reported, or the `lastCommunicationTime`.
+If you don't specify a key, the time that Telegraf reads the data becomes the timestamp.

 #### `json_time_format`
 The format used to interpret the designated `json_time_key`.
-The time must be set to one of the following:
-- `unix`
-- `unix_ms`
-- `unix_us`
-- `unix_ns`
-- A format string in using the [Go reference time format](https://golang.org/pkg/time/#Time.Format).
+This example uses [Go reference time format](https://golang.org/pkg/time/#Time.Format).
 For example, `Mon Jan 2 15:04:05 MST 2006`.

 #### `json_timezone`
-Set this option to one of the following:
-- A Unix TZ value, such as `America/New_York`
-- `Local` to use the system timezone
-- `UTC` (default)
+We'll set this to the Unix TZ value where our bike data takes place, `America/New_York`.

-#### Example JSON configuration
+#### Example configuration

   ``[[inputs.http]]
-  #URL for NYC's CitiBike station data in JSON format
+  #URL for NYC's Citi Bike station data in JSON format
   urls = ["https://feeds.citibikenyc.com/stations/stations.json"]

   #Overwrite measurement name from default `http` to `citibikenyc`